iikareem/liteQueue/README.md

 Yes.
 WAL mode supports concurrent readers and `BEGIN IMMEDIATE TRANSACTION` ensures no two processes ever claim the same job, even across separate OS processes on the same machine.

 **What happens if my app crashes mid-job?**
 Any job stuck in `'processing'` beyond `jobTimeout` is automatically returned to `'pending'` on the next restart.
-Nothing is lost.
+Because the success may or may not have been committed before the crash, LiteQ provides **at least once** delivery — your handler should use an idempotency key (e.g. `job.id`) to detect and skip duplicates.

 **When should I use BullMQ instead?**
 When you need workers distributed across multiple machines, or throughput above tens of thousands of jobs per second.
 LiteQ is intentionally scoped to single-node deployments.